 Food at home vs. food away from home

-The government data used to create this report distinguishes between spending at locations where food is purchased for consumption at home and spending at locations where food is purchased for consumption away from home.
+The government data used in this report distinguishes between spending at locations where food is purchased for consumption at home and spending at locations where food is purchased for consumption away from home.

 • Locations where food is typically purchased to be consumed at home include (but aren’t limited to) grocery stores, convenience stores, warehouse clubs, mail-order and home-delivery food services.